USCbiostats/PM566/website/content/assignment/10-lab.md

 ## Exercise 4.2

-Construct a query that retrives all rows from the `payment` table where the amount is greater then 5 and less then 8
+Construct a query that retrieves all rows from the `payment` table where the amount is greater then 5 and less then 8.

 ```sql